 6930 Sylvania Ave., Sylvania

-Lake Olander swim and beach facilities are open Wednesdays through Sundays and holidays 12-6pm, Wednesday, June 5 through Sunday, August 18.
-Beginning Saturday, August 24 the swimming destination will only be open on weekends, 12-6pm.
+Lake Olander swim and beach facilities are open Wednesdays through Sundays and holidays 12-6pm at limited capacity due to COVID.
 The authentic sand beach is overseen by lifeguards.
 Children 2 and under are free, while Sylvania School District residents are $3/person.
 All other guests are $5.